C-K-Robotics/LV101-assignment-3/README.md

 ### Derivative

 The final aspect of PID Algorithm is derivative term.
 The output here is based upon the derivative (rate against time) of error.
+- $K_d$ , known as the derivative gain.
+- $D$ , known as the derivative term of the PID controller.

-Lets consider an example where the PID controller has a set of gains {0, 0, 0.124}.
+Let's consider an example where the PID controller has a set of gains {0, 0, 0.124}.

-Let's look at the same error vs time graph from before, except this time we are at 2.6 seconds.
+Here's the same error vs time graph from before, except this time we are at 2.6 seconds.

 ![image](https://github.com/C-K-Robotics/LV101-assignment-3/assets/68310078/615a747e-fca8-45cc-a962-afec7a720f13)